The Temporary Eviction Moratorium

 In addition to the existing “just-cause” requirements of the San Francisco Rent Ordinance, residential tenants in San Francisco have new protections against eviction during COVID-19 originating from local, state, and federal law.

 At the local level, the Mayor of San Francisco has issued several Orders enacting a temporary “Eviction Moratorium” due to the COVID-19 pandemic.
-In short, the Mayor’s Eviction Moratorium provides an extension on rent payments for tenants who have been financially impacted by COVID-19, and temporarily bans most residential evictions if the effective date of the eviction notice is prior to December 1, 2020 (unless extended).
+In short, the Mayor’s Eviction Moratorium provides an extension on rent payments for tenants who have been financially impacted by COVID-19, and temporarily bans most residential evictions.
 The San Francisco Mayor’s Office of Housing and Community Development (MOHCD) has developed binding “Rules and Regulations for Tenants and Landlords” that implements the local Eviction Moratorium.

 In addition, the San Francisco Board of Supervisors passed an ordinance (Ordinance No. 93-20) that permanently protects tenants from eviction for non-payment of rent that was unpaid due to COVID-19 if the rent became due between March 16, 2020 and September 30, 2020.